Decedent Care Services - Autopsy Services

 Proven Approach to Coordinating Care at the Time of Death

-We seek to provide guidance and support for family members and hospital staff ensuring that all actions in the continuum of care are administered with confidentiality and respect.
-We provide technical and logistical support in order that all parties have positive outcomes within an efficient time frame.
+We strive to provide guidance and support for family members and hospital staff, ensuring that all actions in the continuum of care are administered with confidentiality and respect.
+We provide technical and logistical support so that all parties have positive outcomes within an efficient time frame.

-The team consists of a Medical Director, Administrative Manager, Coordinator, and 2 full and 2 part time Decedent Care Associates (DCAs).
+The team consists of a Medical Director, Administrative Manager, Supervisor, and 2 full and 4 part time Decedent Care Associates (DCAs).
 Our 24 hours/day, 365 days/year operation provides quality services around the clock.

 The DCA's are trained professionals who provide a calm and supportive presence during an emotional and potentially stressful time.
 Each DCA has mortuary or science related backgrounds and degrees.

-The DCS team works collaboratively with numerous departments and organizations to communicate information essential to the process that takes place after a death.
+The DCS team works collaboratively with multiple departments and organizations to communicate information essential to the process that takes place after a death.

-Prior to family contact, a Decedent Care Associate (DCA) reviews the patient’s medical record and demographic data to become familiar with information such as who is the legal next of kin (NOK).
-If necessary, the DCA will liaison with the County Coroner to determine and assist with jurisdiction.
+Prior to family contact, a Decedent Care Associate (DCA) reviews the patient's medical record and demographic data to become familiar with information such as who is the legal next of kin (NOK).
+If necessary, the DCA will contact the County Coroner to determine and assist with jurisdiction.

 The DCA meets with the clinician to discuss death certification and case options, which may include autopsy consent.